-If you have lots of preschool manipulatives and aren’t really sure what to do with them, then look no further!
-Here are three way to use preschool manipulatives in your homeschool!
+Make learning math fun for little kids!
+Here are three ways of using preschool manipulatives in your homeschool!
 You’re definitely not going to want to miss these awesome ideas!

 We started off by checking out what exactly we got and sorting by color and shape too.